MarioArnt/azure-ad-jwt-lite/README.md

 Other libraries generally includes `request` and are bloated.
 I decided to write this lib because the previous helper I used weighted more than 4MB with all its dependencies!

+Futhermore, it is written in typescript and provide its own type definitions.

+Last but not least, it is unit tested with one-percent test coverage.

 ## Getting started

 Install the package using yarn or NPM: `npm i azure-ad-jwt-lite`

+Donc forget to install `jsonwebtoken` types definitions as dev dependency if you are using Typescript: `npm i -D @types/jsonwebtoken`.

 In your authentication middleware decode and verify the token using: